Shopify/draggable/README.md

 Contributions are more than welcome, the code base is still new and needs more love.

-For more information, please checkout the [contributing document](https://github.com/Shopify/draggable/blob/master/CONTRIBUTING.md).
+For more information, please checkout the [contributing document](https://github.com/Shopify/draggable/blob/main/CONTRIBUTING.md).

-## Roadmap

-We are currently working on `v1.0.0-beta.12`.
-Check out the [project board](https://github.com/Shopify/draggable/projects/3) to see tasks and follow progress on the release.
-Any Pull Requests should be pointed against the feature branch `v1.0.0-beta.12`.

 ## Related resources